 Help people understand the kind of situations you plan for and manage, such as:

-“I have a visual impairment called X. This means that day to day I might Y, and I may need you to Z.”
+“I have a condition called X. This means that day to day I might Y and I may need you to Z.”

 If you are concerned that a meeting might not be accessible to you, say: